Antigone: Oedipus at Colonus

 Antigone serves as her father's guide in Oedipus at Colonus, as she leads him into the city where the play takes place.
 Antigone resembles her father in her stubbornness and doomed existence.
-She stays with her father for the majority of the play, until she is taken away by Creon in an attempt to blackmail Oedipus into returning to Thebes.
+She stays with her father for most of the play, until she is taken away by Creon in an attempt to blackmail Oedipus into returning to Thebes.
 However, Theseus defends Oedipus and rescues both Antigone and her sister who was also taken prisoner.

 At the end of the play, both Antigone and her sister mourn the death of their father.
 Theseus offers them the comfort of knowing that Oedipus has received a proper burial, but by his wishes, they cannot go to the site.
 Antigone then decides to return to Thebes.

 Antigone

-In her own namesake play, Antigone attempts to secure a respectable burial for her brother Polynices.
+In her eponymous play, Antigone attempts to secure a respectable burial for her brother Polynices.
 Oedipus's sons, Eteocles and Polynices, had shared rule jointly until they quarreled, and Eteocles expelled his brother.
 In Sophocles' account, the two brothers agreed to alternate rule each year, but Eteocles decided not to share power with his brother after his tenure expired.
 Polynices left the kingdom, gathered an army and attacked the city of Thebes in the war of the Seven against Thebes.
 Both brothers were killed in the battle.

 King Creon, who has ascended to the throne of Thebes after the death of the brothers, decrees that Polynices is not to be buried or even mourned, on pain of death by stoning.
 Antigone, Polynices' sister, defies the king's order and is caught.

 Antigone is brought before Creon, and admits that she knew of Creon's law forbidding mourning for Polynices but chose to break it, claiming the superiority of divine over human law, and she defies Creon's cruelty with courage, passion, and determination.
 Creon orders Antigone buried alive in a tomb.
-Although Creon has a change of heart and tries to release Antigone, he finds she has hanged herself.
-Creon's son Haemon, who was in love with Antigone, commits suicide with a knife, and his mother Queen Eurydice also kills herself in despair over her son's death.
+Although Creon has a change of heart, due to a visit from soothsayer Tiresias, and tries to release Antigone, he finds she has hanged herself.
+Creon's son Haemon, who was engaged to Antigone, kills himself with a knife, and his mother Queen Eurydice also kills herself in despair over her son's death.
 She had been forced to weave throughout the entire story, and her death alludes to The Fates.
 By her death Antigone ends up destroying the household of her adversary, Creon.